-Home of Texas favorite and country music legend Willie Nelson, Spicewood has a charm all its own.
-Fantastic barbecue, rolling hills, fabulous vineyards, and incredible views make this day trip really memorable.
+Home of Texas icon and country music legend Willie Nelson, Spicewood has a charm all its own.
+Fantastic barbecue, rolling hills, fabulous vineyards, and incredible views make this day trip one to remember.
 You’ll feel miles away from the city while still satisfying that need for novelty.

 Nature & Adventure

 Muleshoe Bend Recreation Area is known best for one thing: bluebonnets.
 Rolling fields of bluebonnets pop up in the spring and it’s a truly amazing sight to behold.
 Of course, everyone else is beholding it too, so visit in the non-wildflower season and hit the trails, enjoy the green fields, and dip your toes in the water.
 And don’t forget your furry friend because the park is also dog-friendly.

 Krause Springs is definitely a top five natural water destination in the area.
 There are jump off points, a rope swing, waterfalls, and a hidden grotto spread among the 32 springs and the man made natural pool.
 Plan to spend the day hiking nearby trails or sunbathing on the giant rocks.
 If you’d like to stay overnight, there are 24 RV sites with hookups.